WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 | [`filesystem list`](./command-reference.md#filesystem-list) | List of target file systems |
 | [`filesystem show`](./command-reference.md#filesystem-show) | Get target file system details |
 | [`filesystem types`](./command-reference.md#filesystem-types) | List the types of target file systems available |

+## Next Steps

+Once you have your source and target storage configured, [configure exclusions](./configure-exclusions.md) to define the data you want to exclude from data migrations.